ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 You can join and stick around if you want updates and help.
 [Discord Link](https://discord.gg/5CEJVJk)

-It is easier and faster for me to respond via discord and keep everyone updated.

 [![HitCount](http://hits.dwyl.io/{clintoxen}/{PUBG-Afk-FarmBot}.svg)](http://hits.dwyl.io/{clintoxen}/{PUBG-Afk-FarmBot})

 # Donate

-If I get some donations to support the huge time investment it would take, I will definitely work on the features above.
+If I get some donations to support the huge time investment it would take(time = money), I will definitely work on the future features below.
 Either way the bot remains free.

-You do not need an paypal account to use this:
+You do not need an paypal account to donate:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RNGQ3W2L2MVDJ)